- Table of Contents

 The Future of HR

 In the fast-paced digital era, technological advancements are reshaping every aspect of business, and HR is no exception.
 Based on a survey conducted by Gartner Research, as cited by MarketSplash, it is anticipated that approximately 90% of businesses will incorporate HR technology into their operations in 2023.
-Embracing innovative technologies is not just an option; it's a necessity for HR professionals striving to enhance efficiency, decision-making, and employee experiences.
+Embracing innovative technologies is not just an option; it's necessary for HR professionals striving to enhance efficiency, decision-making, and employee experiences.
 Here's how HR can leverage technological advancements to stay ahead of the curve and drive transformative change within organisations:

 Artificial Intelligence (AI) and Machine Learning